By now, most of us are familiar with the variety of collage apps online and on our smartphones.

 Click on the background image layer and try changing the colour or adding a gradient.
 The background should support, not overpower, your photos.

-Pick a colour that’s prominent in your photo collage, or one that’s a highlight, and make this your new background colour.
+Pick a color that’s prominent in your photo collage and make this your new background colour.

 You can also keep the background white, or add a white border around your images.